HR Glossary for HR Professionals

 A statutory employee is an individual who works for a business as an independent contractor but, for tax withholding purposes, is treated as if they were an employee by statute.

-While the employer is not required to withhold taxes from their earnings, they are required to do so for Medicare and Social Security deductions.
+While the employer is not required to withhold taxes from their earnings, they are required to do so for Social Security and Medicare deductions.

 What Makes Someone a Statutory Employee?